 - Career advancement: Additional endorsements can translate into more options and opportunities for advancement.
-The reading endorsement will prepare you to offer instruction in the foundational area of literacy, which will affect all other content areas throughout a child’s education.
+The reading endorsement will prepare you to offer instruction in the area of literacy, which will affect all other content areas throughout a child’s education.

 When you finish the endorsement, you will be ready to pass the Washington Educator Skills Test (WEST-E ®) and will be considered highly qualified to teach reading in a classroom setting or become a reading specialist.

-Get in touch with an adviser to see where CityU can take you.
+Get in touch with a CityU adviser to see where CityU can take you.

 A Q&A with Sue Seiber, Associate Program Director